Critical Thinking with AI: 3 Approaches

 Evaluate | Identify the gaps between the criteria and the output. | Based on the criteria we established in step 1, let’s refine the marketing campaign idea to target Ontario millennials interested in fitness and wellness to build a healthy lifestyle and save money over a year.
 Please ask AI to regenerate the original draft, and add more criteria to improve the output.
 Now, let’s ask, “What’s changed?
 What’s still missing?
 What should we try again?
 When should we stop?” | Encourage students to think about what AI could add, delete, or modify.
 What should be selected, and what should be discarded?
 What advice does AI give for how to improve?
 What might AI not be able to improve? |

-When to use RER: This critical thinking approach may be useful when AI provides general, prototypical, exaggerated, embellished, superficial, or substandard outputs.
+What to watch out for: This critical thinking approach may be useful when AI provides general, prototypical, exaggerated, embellished, superficial, or substandard outputs.
 This approach helps students to understand quality criteria and then evaluate or revise an output against those criteria.

-- Ideas – Generate initial ideas using AI.
+- Ideate – Generate initial ideas using AI.
 For example, what are some potential solutions to reduce plastic waste in the community?

-- Connections – Identify and explore connections between these ideas.
+- Connect – Identify and explore connections between these ideas, including missing details, additional contextual information, barriers or challenges, priorities, or alternatives.
 For example, how can these solutions be integrated with existing recycling programs or community initiatives?

-- Extensions – Extend these ideas into broader applications.
+- Extend – Extend the ideas into broader applications, apply them to specific and local contexts, or add human intuitions and insights.
 For example, how can these solutions be scaled up or adapted for other environmental issues?
+How will people be persuaded to adopt these measures?

 Example in Practice

-Here is an example of the ICE approach using the topic of reducing plastic waste.
+Here is an example of the ICE approach to reduce plastic waste.

 Step | Instructions | AI Script/Prompt | Notes |